camerahub/camerahub/docs/CONCEPTS.md

 #### Films and negatives

-If you use the cameras and lenses to take photographs, you'll want to start entering information about films and negatives into PhotoDB.
+If you use the cameras and lenses to take photographs, you'll want to start entering information about films and negatives into CameraHub.
 The word _negatives_ is a bit misleading as it refers to any image taken with a camera, including slides - which are positive!

-PhotoDB lets you record a stash of films, which you can then load into a camera.
+CameraHub lets you record a stash of films, which you can then load into a camera.
 Films are associated with a camera.
 They can be developed with a developer and archived in an archive.

 When you take pictures, we recommend you take notes about your exposures using a smartphone app, a piece of paper, or what ever method suits you.
-Then you can enter the data into PhotoDB at a later date.
+Then you can enter the data into CameraHub at a later date.
 Negatives are associated with films and inherit some of their properties from the film they belong to.

 Negatives are also associated with a lens, as on many cameras it is possible to change lens between exposures.

 #### Prints

-Whether you have a darkroom, or you get your negatives printed at a lab, PhotoDB can track your prints.
+Whether you have a darkroom, or you get your negatives printed at a lab, CameraHub can track your prints.
 Prints are associated with the negative they were made from.
 You'll be able to add other info about how the print was made.

 You can also record orders for prints and record sales.